What is Agile?

 - Frequent delivery.

-A market is constantly changing, requirements in every field change, so traditional project development techniques cannot work efficiently, so Agile can be used in every aspect of the organization, and not only in projects.
+A market is constantly changing, requirements in every field change, so traditional project development techniques cannot work efficiently.
+Instead, agile can be used in every aspect of the organization, not only in projects.

 It reduces the documentation, which is necessary for the traditional models, hence reducing time to develop and incorporate changes that motivate organizations to opt for, agile model, which will increase the jobs and career opportunities in the near future.

 So it has a great scope in the future where the whole organization would run on this mindset.

 Who is the right audience for learning this technology?

 As you know, “Change is only constant”.
 It is present in every aspect of life, so this technology can be learned by any organization working in teams and aims to deliver an efficient and early product to customers to provide utmost satisfaction.
 People having basic Knowledge of software development concepts like requirements, coding, testing are efficient learners of these technologies.

 How will this technology help you in career growth?